robin-rpr/calos/doc/clearly-image.rst

    without translation.

 4. Registries treat architecture as a pair of items, architecture and sometimes variant (e.g., "arm" and "v7").
-Charliecloud treats architecture as a simple string and converts to/from the registry view transparently.
+Clearly treats architecture as a simple string and converts to/from the registry view transparently.